puppetlabs/puppetlabs-java/README.markdown

 This module only manages a singular installation of Java, meaning it is not possible to manage e.g. OpenJDK 7, Oracle Java 7 and Oracle Java 8 in parallel on the same system.

 Oracle Java packages are not included in Debian 7 and Ubuntu 12.04/14.04 repositories.
-To install Java on those systems, you'll need to package Oracle JDK/JRE, and then the module will be able to install the package.
+To install Java on those systems, you'll need to package Oracle JDK/JRE, and then the module can install the package.
 For more information on how to package Oracle JDK/JRE, see the [Debian wiki](http://wiki.debian.org/JavaPackage).

 This module is officially [supported](https://forge.puppetlabs.com/supported) for the following Java versions and platforms: